dennishnf/personalwebsite/README.md

 ## README ##

-My personal Website, Dennis Núñez-Fernández.
+My personal Website, Dennis Núñez.
 At the moment, GitHub is used as host server.

 The creation of this website was created usng the principles: